 A white dwarf is a small star which gives out white light.
 This is mainly because of its intense heat.
 Stars of this kind are immensely heavy for their size.
 According to astronomers, an average white dwarf star, though no larger than the Earth, is believed to weigh nearly 50,000 times as much as our planet.
 However, its density is around half that of the Sun, making it about 200,000 times more dense than the planet Earth.
 This makes them among the densest forms of matter known to us, second only to neuron stars.

-A small star which gives out white light, owing to its intense heat.
-Stars of this kind are immensely heavy for their size.
-A certain one of them, though no larger than the Earth, is believed to weigh nearly 50,000 times as much as the Earth.
-In such a star terrific heat and pressure is thought to break down the nature of the atom, so that its parts, instead of reserving to themselves a space vastly greater than their own bulk, are crowded closely together.
-The heat at the center of a White Dwarf may be anything up to fifty times that at the center of the Sun.
+In such a star, terrific heat and pressure is thought to break down the nature of the atom.
+This means that its parts, instead of reserving to themselves a space vastly greater than their own bulk, are crowded closely together.
+As a result, the heat at the center of a White Dwarf may be anything up to fifty times that at the center of the Sun.

 White dwarf stars are also those that were previously like our Sun.
 However, their nuclear fuel was exhausted; when the nuclear burning stage was nearly at an end, the star expelled almost all of its external matter and created a planetary nebula.
 This resulted in just the white-hot core of this star remaining.
 The temperature of this core could be more than 100,000 Kelvin.

 Eventually, over a billion years or thereabout, a white dwarf star could also cool down.
 This process might take a longer time if there’s a nearby star where the white dwarf can attract matter.